Equinix: Environmental impacts

-In September 2020, Equinix priced $1.35 billion in green bonds to finance new and existing green projects.
-At the same time, the company announced a Green Finance Framework to standardize transparency reporting for green debt disclosures.
-In November 2020, the EPA gave Equinix its 2020 Green Power Partner of the Year award.
+In September 2020, Equinix issued $1.35 billion in green bonds to help fund environmental projects.
+At the same time, the company introduced a Green Finance Framework to describe how it reports on and tracks projects funded through green debt.

 In January 2021, Equinix joined the Climate Neutral Data Centre Pact, committing to make their data centers climate neutral by 2030.